What You Can Expect to Find on Web Teacher

 Find about more about my books at vdebolt.com.

-I’m a contributor to InterACT with Web Standards, a book that grew out of WaSP InterAct Curriculum, a volunteer effort under the Web Standards Project.
+I was a contributor to InterACT with Web Standards, a book that grew out of WaSP InterAct Curriculum, a volunteer effort under the Web Standards Project.
 This curriculum has now been moved to the W3C where it is maintained and updated.

 You can contact me at virginiaATvdeboltDOTcom.
 Please use the subject line “Web Teacher Comments” so I don’t delete your mail without reading it.
 I’m a very fast deleter.